Battleground

 The origin of the peninsula’s current political boundaries can be traced back to before the birth of the nation.
 The line running west across the peninsula from its center, just north of present-day Salisbury, is known as the Transpeninsular Line, and was officially recognized as the southern border of the Delaware colony in 1751.
 The vertical line traveling north from the Transpeninsular Line is a portion of the infamous Mason-Dixon line.
 While the border was officially established in 1767, over a hundred years of conflict predated the line as land grants in the Maryland and Pennsylvania colonies (which included Delaware at the time) defined the boundary differently.
 Once today’s boundaries were established the colonies were admitted as some of the first states in the new nation.
 While the peninsula has been part of the United States throughout the nation’s history, the name “Delmarva” was not used regularly until the late 19th century.

 The most prominent, modern-day campaign for secession came in the late 1990s.
-A “Delmarva State Party” was allegedly established in 1992 (although I couldn’t find any records to verify this.)
-By 1998, the idea was causing a stir in Maryland’s General Assembly as the effort was primarily led by Maryland state representatives.
+The effort was primarily led by Maryland state representatives from the state’s Eastern Shore.
 By the end of the 20th century, the rural Eastern Shore counties of Maryland had little in common with the more urbanized portions of the state surrounding Washington DC and Baltimore.
-Not only did things move much more slowly on the rural peninsula, residents also were staunchly more conservative than those in the more centralized portions of Maryland.
+Not only did things move much more slowly on the rural peninsula, residents were more conservative than those in the more centralized portions of Maryland.
 Delegates drafted a bill that would have put secession to a vote, allowing Marylanders the option to remove these rural areas out from under the control of “beltway bullies” as one delegate described.
 Delegates also sent informal ‘invitations’ to the two Virginia counties and two of the three counties of Delaware.
 New Castle county, the heavily urbanized, northernmost county home to Wilmington was purposefully excluded:

 Delmarva Today